CALCULATE YOUR SIP RETURNS

 Let us understand the types of Arbitrage in the financial market.

-• Dividend Arbitrage: Arbitrageurs buy shares before the ex-dividend date and buy puts in the suitable proportions to perform dividend arbitrage.
+• Dividend Arbitrage: Arbitrageurs buy shares before the ex-dividend date and buy puts in suitable proportions to perform dividend arbitrage.
 This type of arbitrage is also called an options arbitrage strategy.

-• Retail Arbitrage: This kind of arbitrage is not available in the financial market as it is a popular e-commerce activity.
-The goods are bought at a low price from a local merchant and sold to another merchant via different channels online or offline at a higher price to make a profit from the difference.
+• Retail Arbitrage: This kind of arbitrage is not available in the financial market, as it is a popular e-commerce activity.
+The goods are bought at a low price from a local merchant and sold to another merchant via different channels, online or offline, at a higher price to make a profit from the difference.

 Benefits of Arbitrage